kr-colab/ReLERNN/README.md

 ## *Recombination Landscape Estimation using Recurrent Neural Networks*
 ====================================================================

-ReLERNN uses deep learning to infer the genome-wide landscape of recombination from as few as four chromosomes.
+ReLERNN uses deep learning to infer the genome-wide landscape of recombination from as few as four idividually sequenced chromosomes, or from allele frequencies infered by pooled sequencing.
 This repository contains the code and instructions required to run ReLERNN, and includes example files to ensure everything is working properly.
 The current manuscript detailing ReLERNN can be found [here](https://www.biorxiv.org/content/biorxiv/early/2019/08/16/662247.full.pdf).

 ## Recommended installation on linux